A-StadLabs/aos/README.md

 aos
 ===

-Experiment to find out if aos would be possible using polymer.
+Experiment to find out if aos could be made using polymer/nodejs.
 Run:

 npm install && bower install